 The Mandarin is also home to one of the best spas in Hong Kong with a spectacular water therapy area including steam rooms with Chinese herbs.
 I tried the Imperial Jade Ritual last time… pure bliss.
 My husband used to frequent the Mandarin Barber there, too.
 I’m going to head in for a special Shanghainese pedicure next time.

-The bottom line is that we love Mandarin Oriental, Hong Kong and look forward to having afternoon tea at the Clipper Lounge, among other experiences, during our visits.
+The bottom line is that we love Mandarin Oriental, Hong Kong (it is one of the best hotels in Hong Kong) and look forward to having afternoon tea at the Clipper Lounge, among other experiences, during our visits.